 One pretty shelf (and yes, there’s one random ampersand book in there)

 Think you want to try it somewhere in your home?
 I’d love to hear about it if you do!
 Using groupings of your accessories in 3’s is an easy way to build a whole vignette.
-It takes the overwhelm out of a large expanse, whether it be a long shelf or maybe a mantle.
+It takes the overwhelm out of a large expanse, whether it’s a long shelf or maybe a mantle.
 Hope this inspires you to go find some of your accessories in groups of 3’s and get creative!
+Decorating can be easy if you use this Styling Tips: Using the Rule of 3, Multiplied.

-If you’d like to read about more ways to accessorize with books, read “Decorating With Books, 101 and Beyond“.
+Read about more ways to accessorize with books in “Decorating With Books, 101 and Beyond“.

 Sharing at these lovely parties: